mournfully/golang-experiments/exercise-1-quiz/README.md

 # Exercise #1, the quiz from GopherExercises

-### quiz-game-v1.go
+**quiz-game-v1.go**
-*Put simply, I decided to complete this exercise by myself without looking at the solutions provided.
+Put simply, I decided to complete this exercise by myself without looking at the solutions provided.
 And to instead use `https://gobyexample.com/` for the absolute basics, and to search around for every problem I found.
 Admittedly, the complexity did grow more than it had to.
-Unfortunenatly, I didn't know any better at the time.*
+Unfortunenatly, I didn't know any better at the time.

-### quiz-game-v2.go
+*btw package name can be an arbitrary name unless it's an entrypoint for your program* [^1]

+**quiz-game-v2.go**
 *Afterwards, I looked at the provided solutions and made my own updated version but with a solid reference this time around.*

+**Tasks**
 - Part 1 (Basic)
 	- [x] read data from problems.csv by default and add [flag -fp] to change input file
 	- [x] manipulate data into seperate questions and associated answers